learn-co-curriculum/phase-1-class-extension-lab/README.md

 is greater than (not equal to) the third side.
 If that is not true, then it is not possible to construct a triangle with the given side lengths.

-3. Define a `Square` object that inherits from `Polygon`.
-It has access to calculate `perimeter()` inherited from `Polygon`.
-Implement an `isValid()` method that checks if the the given 4 sides for a square is valid.
+3. Define a `Square` class that inherits from `Polygon`.
+It has access `perimeter()` inherited from `Polygon`.
+* Implement an `isValid()` method that checks if the the given 4 sides for a square is valid.
 A square is valid when the lengths of all sides are equal.
-Implement the method `area()` that calculates the area of the square.
+* Implement the method `area()` that calculates the area of the square.

 ## Resources